65: No Such Thing As A Chickenosaurus

 Where is the job application form available?

-Okay, so they found this as a part of basically when they raided Bin Laden's house and when Bin Laden was taken down, they took all the stuff from his room.
+Okay, so they found this as a part of basically when they raided bin Laden's house and when bin Laden was taken down, they took all the stuff from his research.
+He was applying for a job.

-So now all you have to do is go to Bin Laden's house and then pick up a form there.
+So, now all you have to do is go to bin Laden's house and then pick up a form there.

 It's very easy.
+But so

 And part of the papers that were found in his house was the al-Qaeda job applicant form.
+There are lots of questions like

-There are lots of questions like what objectives would you like to accomplish on your jihad path?
+what objectives would you like to accomplish on your jihad path?

-I guess they don't ask where will you be in the next five years.
+Which I think is such a nice thing.
+I guess they don't ask, where will you be in the next five years?

+And hobbies?
 They want to know hobbies.
+Oh, really?
+Yeah.

-Do you know that Bin Laden was a really good volleyball player?
+Hobbies and pastimes is another question.
+Do you know that bin Laden was a really good volleyball player?
+No, did he?
+Was he?
+Yeah, he was.

 He was really tall, wasn't he?